Last week I wrote about growth tactics for B2Bs. This week I am following up with a post on how to build a

 Here are some of the observations and takeaways, regarding marketing, and other aspects of building a fintech:

 Qapitalgot great results with Product Hunt.
 They also tapped word of mouth and press coverage.
 App store and Google reviews helped.
-As ever, it is important for businesses to know what to do with a negative google review, should they ever get one.
-Clearly the team behind Qapital knew what to do.

 - Caroline Hoffman said that building a marketplace is not easy.
 Republic had to get creative, tap